nightsprout/shell/README.md

 ##### Installation Issues:
 * Problem with RVM?
 Try completely closing out your Terminal session and starting over.
 * Undiagnosable Rails error?
-Try restarting your app (`touch tmp/restart.txt`) and restarting Pow via System Manager.
+Try restarting your app with `touch tmp/restart.txt` and restarting Pow via System Manager.
-* Common things to remember: bundle if gemfile is updated; migrate if database is migrated.
+* Common things to remember: `bundle install` if gemfile is updated; `bundle exec rake db:migrate` if project has new migrations.

 ##### JS Issues:
 * Problem with JS on Heroku?
 Did you remember to use "array syntax" with dependency injection when minifying for Heroku?